afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/README.md

 ## Structure of each Sprint Documentation
 Each sprint follows the same structure:
 - Objectives
-- Architecture
+- Architecture & Topology overview
--
-- Configuration
+- 🔧 Configuration (VPN, routing, firewall...)
-- Routing
-- Tests performed
+- 🤖 Automatic failover (Sprint 2 & 4)
-- Results obtained
+- ✅ Validation / Connectivity / Tests performed /  Results obtained
-- Troubleshooting
+- 🛠️ Troubleshooting & Fixes

 ## Testing and Acceptance
 Summary of tests performed (ping, traceroute, HTTP via tunnel), location of traces, and how to reproduce them.